wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 == Changelog ==

 = 1.4 =
-* NEW: Search, view, modify and delete variations of Products (Pro version only, requires WPeC 3.8+).
+* NEW: Search, view, modify and delete variations of Products (paid versions only, requires WPeC 3.8+).
-* NEW: Batch Update on variations of Products (Pro version only, requires WPeC 3.8+).
+* NEW: Batch Update on variations of Products (paid versions only, requires WPeC 3.8+).
 * Fixed: Upgrade problems with previous version

 = 1.3 =
 * NEW: Smart Manager now remembers changes you made to grid columns, edit product window dimensions and selected dashboard